bkil/gemiweb0/doc/js-choices.md

 * Verdict: Required
 * Incidence rate: very common
 * Reason: basic modularization.
-A restriction of return at the very end of the body was considered, but then dismissed as easy to implement and greatly improving clarity of user code.
+A restriction of return at the very end of the body was considered, but then dismissed as easy to implement without this restriction while greatly improving clarity of user code.

 ### read from standard input